ErikMLysfjord/beerbuddy/docs/accessibility.md

 The application uses infinite scroll to load more data when the user scrolls to the bottom of the page.
 To exit the infinite scroll with keyboard navigation, the user can press the `Esc` key.
 This will exit the infinite scroll, and the user can continue to navigate the application using the keyboard.

+### Information about results

+The application provides information about the number of results that are currently displayed, what has been searched for, and how the results are sorted.
+This makes it easier to understand what is currently displayed, and it makes it easier to navigate the application using the keyboard.

 ---

 ## Technologies used to measure accessibility